davybrion/companysite-dotnet/content/blog/2009-08-there-is-no-excuse-for-failing-queries-in-production.md

 Proper testing practices and proper deployment procedures can virtually eliminate the possibility of having failed queries in production.
 Having said all that, we all know that even the best of intentions and practices won't prevent all bugs from showing up in production.
 I'll once again quote from Bertrand's comment:

-<blockquote>Incorrect code happens.
-When it happens, you may exhaust your connection pool before that stuff gets collected</blockquote>
+> Incorrect code happens.
+When it happens, you may exhaust your connection pool before that stuff gets collected

 He does have a point there.
 However, i personally don't think that you should keep this particular situation in mind whenever you need to execute a query in your code.
 Like i said, i consider failed queries in production inexcusable and therefore, i do not think it's worth the effort of protecting yourself against a situation that shouldn't occur in every possible place where it _might_ occur.